 Ginny began exploring yoga on and off in high school.
 She eventually returned to the practice for good after many years of pain due to a lower back injury.
-She quickly discovered that her injuries were healed, she felt stronger in mind and body, and that yoga was really fun!
 With her background as a school teacher, she naturally felt compelled to share the gifts yoga had given her with others.
-Ginny studied as an apprentice with her mentor Tim Whitaker, and received her 200 hour RYT training from the world renowned Asheville Yoga Center.
-She is currently working on her 300 hour certification and has studied restorative yoga, yin yoga and meditation.
-Her personal style of teaching incorporates a strong connection between breath and body, honoring what feels good for your body in that moment and achieving balance between power and flexibility, focus and surrender.
-She truly believes that yoga is for everyone and tries to cultivate an intention to let go of what you think yoga should be and accept all the practice holds for you.
+Ginny studied as an apprentice and began teaching yoga in 2013.
+She completed her 200 hour RYT training with Asheville Yoga Center in 2017.
+She finished her RYT 500 hour certification in 2020 during which she attended specialized training for restorative yoga, yin yoga, kids yoga, prenatal/postnatal yoga, meditation/ mindfulness, yoga for back care and vinyasa flow yoga.
+Since becoming a mother to two amazing children, her yoga practice continues to evolve and informs her daily life on and off her mat.
+Her personal style of teaching incorporates a strong connection between breath and movement, honoring what feels good for your body and achieving balance between power and flexibility, focus and surrender.
+She believes that yoga is for everyone and invites her students to let go of what they think yoga should be and accept all the possibilities and gifts the practice holds for them.

-My journey into yoga started with physical pain.
-As a college student lugging around a heavy back pack, as a teacher of young kids having to spend time bent over, and as a waitress on her feet all day…my body hurt!
-A friend lent me his DVD after my chiropractor suggested yoga.
-Back then I found it dull, and that was the end of yoga for me.
-Years later, it came back.
-I started to practice nightly and my home practice began to grow.
-Then in 2015, I moved to Colorado.
-My Yoga Training started in January 2016.
-From there I took any workshop, training, or class that I could find, learning many things along the way!
-I love to teach those who think only certain people can practice yoga.
-I firmly believe there is a yoga practice out there for everyone, and I hope to help find it!
+Stefany’s journey into yoga started with physical pain.
+As a college student lugging around a heavy back pack, as a teacher of young kids having to spend time bent over, and as a waitress on her feet all day, her body hurt!
+A friend lent Stefany his yoga DVD after her chiropractor suggested she try it.
+Back then, Stefany found the practice dull, and that was the end of yoga for her.
+Years later, she came back to it.
+She started to practice nightly and her home practice began to grow.
+Then in 2015, she moved to Colorado.
+Her Yoga Training started in January 2016.
+From there she took any workshop, training, or class that she could find, learning many things along the way!
+Stefany loves to teach those who think only certain people can practice yoga and firmly believes there is a yoga practice out there for everyone.
+She hopes to help you find it!